Rabadash8820/Dagger/README.md

 # Gistory
-A WebGL-based tool for viewing a repository's commit history as a 3D graph.
+A [Three.js](https://threejs.org/)-based tool for viewing a repository's commit history as a 3D graph.

 # License